true-while/AzureFastStartForIoT/Connected Campus/README.md

 Step 3 - Create an UWP App for your device
 ==========================================

-This application is going to read the sensor date from your device and upload it to IoT Hub
+This application will read the sensor date from your device and upload it to IoT Hub.

+A [Completed Example](source/DeviceApp) is also available. __TODO__: Add details on how to set this up and use it.

 1. Open Visual Studio then go *File->Project->Visual C#->Windows->Windows IoT Core* and select the *Background Application (IoT)* template.
 2. ![Blank project](images/newproject.png)